trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. note:: some users experience problems using lagg.
 If you have problems connecting to a network using an interface that previously worked, uncheck this box and remove any references to "lagg" in your :file:`/etc/rc.conf` file.

+**Domain Name:** if the system is in a domain, you can specify it here.

 If you make any changes within this window, click the "Apply" button to apply them.